-The Chilean academic system operates differently than that of the U.S. Unlike in the U.S., Chilean students are not typically given many small, graded assignments throughout the semester.
-Instead, they are largely graded based on periodic and/or cumulative exams and papers.
-It is also not uncommon for exams to be given orally.
+The Chilean academic system operates differently than that of the U.S. Chilean students are not typically given many small, graded assignments throughout the semester.
+Instead, they are largely graded based on periodic and/or cumulative exams and papers; it is not uncommon for exams to be oral.

 You also may be expected to do a fair amount of reading outside of class to keep up with the course content.
 These readings will not necessarily be assigned.
 It is up to YOU to make sure that you are following along with the lectures and readings so that you can do well on exams and papers.

-Chilean professors will not hold office hours, as professors in the U.S. do.
+Chilean professors do not hold office hours.
 If you need to speak with one of your professors, you must do so before or after class.